 Listen to our interview with designer Lance Hill HERE

 Commissioned by Chara Games sees the players taking on rolls of the Apostles as they try to spread the gospel and grow the early Church.
 They have to balance developing their unique characters, growing the Church, and collecting the texts that would become the Bible we know today.
-The theme, based on historical expansion of the Church, provides an approachable and interesting perspective for all gamers to enjoy.
+The theme, based on the historical expansion of the Church, provides an approachable and interesting perspective for all gamers to enjoy.

 Listen to our interview with designer Patrick Lysaght HERE